succinctlabs/optimism-specs/specs/protocol/holocene/exec-engine.md

 These collected fees are sent to a new vault for the `operatorFee`: the [`OperatorFeeVault`](predeploys.md#operatorfeevault).

-Like the existing vaults, these are hardcoded addresses, pointing at pre-deployed proxy contracts.
+Like the existing vaults, this is a hardcoded address, pointing at a pre-deployed proxy contract.
-The proxies are backed by vault contract deployments, based on `FeeVault`, to route vault funds to L1 securely.
+The proxy is backed by a vault contract deployment, based on `FeeVault`, to route vault funds to L1 securely.